bevyengine/bevy-website/release-content/0.15/release-notes/14791_Required_Components.md

 #### Visibility

 The `Visibility` component now requires `InheritedVisibility` and `ViewVisibility`, meaning that you can now just require `Visibility` if you want your entity to be visible.
-Bevy's built in "visible" components, such as `Sprite`, require `Visibility`.
+Bevy's built-in "visible" components, such as `Sprite`, require `Visibility`.

 #### Cameras

-The `Camera2d` and `Camera3d` components now each require `Camera`. `Camera` requires the various camera components (`Frustum`, `Transform`, etc).
-This means, you can spawn a 2D or 3D camera like this:
+The `Camera2d` and `Camera3d` components now each require `Camera`. `Camera` requires the various camera components (`Frustum`, `Transform`, etc.).
+This means that you can spawn a 2D or 3D camera like this:

 ```rust
 commands.spawn(Camera2d::default());